If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 He threw up his shield and flooded the street with a cloud of conjured butterflies.

 A raw, angry hail of spells descended upon the two of them; crackling, glowing Unforgivables and countless bright-coloured curses tore through the ice, the cobbles and the walls around them.
 Red umbrellas scattered like leaves before a storm.
-Shreds of crimson cloth drifted through the air as tables splintered and melted, and chairs shattered.
+Shreds of crimson cloth drifted through the air as tables splintered and chairs shattered.

 ‘Harry!’
 Tonks screamed.
 ‘Harry!’

 Avery dragged himself up on the wall, clutching the snapped stub of a wand.
 ‘My Lord!’

 Voldemort poured Fiendfyre down the length of Diagon Alley at Harry and turned to face Tonks.
 A bright, burning wave of roaring, red-tongued wrath swallowed the butterflies and turned the ice to steam with a deafening crack and a furious hiss.
 Harry thrust his magic into the billowing flames and twisted them into twin serpents, curving them ‘round his body over the molten, glowing cobbles and burying Avery in a torrent of fire.